Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 "Wish the season to turn on the AC comes fast."

-"Wait, where did you even go while skipping classes during our first your?
+"Wait, where did you even go while skipping classes during our first year?
 Wasn't it hot everywhere?"

 "I'd mostly be in the infirmary.